 The pay back amount usually kicks in when the balance is less that $10 -- $5 in some of the states -- or less than 10% of the face value of the card (in Massachusetts).
 Most chains will also let you do a “split transaction,” where you can apply whatever’s left on your gift card to a purchase, then pay the difference.

+For those looking to sell gift cards or buy ones at a discount, Marketwatch suggests these two services: Raise and Cardpool.
 And if you get a card for a store you never frequent -- like when some insensitive family member gets you a Wal-Mart card when you’re a Target-4-Lifer -- you can always regift or sell it online rather than let it rot in a drawer.